eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

  To enable this feature, specify the [`-XX:+JITServerUseAOTCache`](xxjitserveruseaotcache.md) command line option, both at the server and at the client JVM.

  A JITServer instance can have several AOT caches, each with its own name.
 This addresses the situation when client JVMs with significantly different profiles of execution use the same JITServer instance.
 A client JVM can indicate a specific AOT cache it wants to use by providing its name with the following command line option [`-XX:JITServerAOTCacheName=<cache_name>`](xxjitserveraotcachename.md).
-The default is to use a nameless cache.
+If the client doesn't specify a name for the AOT cache, the server uses a cache named `default`.

+ The maximum amount of memory that all the AOT cache instances combined can use at the server is 300 MB, by default.
+You can change this value by using the [`-XX:JITServerAOTmx=<size>`](xxjitserveraotmx.md) option.
+When the cache size reaches the specified limit, new clients cannot create new AOT cache instances or add new compiled methods to the existing AOT cache instances.

  Current limitations:

- - The amount of memory that an AOT cache can consume at the server is not limited.
-The number of caches that a JITServer can hold is also not limited.
  - The AOT cache is a non-persistent in-memory cache.
 If the JITServer instance ends, the cache content is lost.
  - AOT cache entries are not shared between different JITServer instances.
  - Caching works only for AOT compilation requests.
 For this reason, when JITServer AOT caching is enabled, the client JVM will attempt to generate as many AOT requests as possible.